 This Proxy Statement, including the Compensation Discussion and Analysis, contains financial measures presented on a non-GAAP basis.
-Honeywell's non-GAAP financial measures used in this document are as follows: segment profit, on an overall Honeywell basis; segment profit margin, on an overall Honeywell basis; organic sales growth; free cash flow; adjusted free cash flow margin; incremental margin; and adjusted earnings per share and adjusted earnings per share and adjusted earnings per share in this document are so adjusted.
+Honeywell's non-GAAP financial measures used in this document are as follows: segment profit, on an overall Honeywell basis; segment profit margin, on an overall Honeywell basis; organic sales growth; free cash flow; adjusted free cash flow margin; incremental margin; and adjusted earnings per share and adjusted net income attributable to Honeywell, if and as noted in Appendix A. Other than references to reported earnings per share, all references to earnings per share in this document are so adjusted.
 Certain metrics presented on a non-GAAP basis represent the impact of adjusting items net of tax.
 The tax-effect for adjusting items is determined individually and on a case-by-case basis.
 The respective tax rates applied when adjusting earnings per share for these items are identified in the reconciliations presented in Appendix A. Management believes that, when considered together with reported amounts, these measures are useful to investors and management in understanding our ongoing operations and in the analysis of ongoing operating trends.
 These metrics should be considered in addition to, and not as replacements for, the most comparable GAAP measure.
 Other companies may define and calculate such measures differently, which may limit the usefulness of such measures for comparative purposes.
 Refer to Appendix A for reconciliations of non-GAAP financial measures to the most directly comparable GAAP measures.